0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 -rwx--x--x 1 root root 1903 Dec 24  2022 /opt/scripts/system-checkup.py
 ```

 Due to the file's privileges we can't be able to read the script.
-But with sudo privileges provided, we can try to execute it.
+But the user svc can be able to execute it that too with sudo privileges.

 Since `*` is given at the end of the command, an argument has to be provided.
 Or else, the command won't be executed.
 And, we can't be able to run the command without `sudo`, which is obvious.